keelback-code/odd-art-history/README.md

 A lot of debugging happened with the mobile/tablet navigation bar.
 Due to the gallery hub design, the nav bar only has four links so I was keen to keep them on screen at all times.
 A hamburger menu is the most standard and intuitive option for mobile but I was worried about the complexity of a CSS-only hamburger option, and how accessible it would be.
 After struggling with alignment and responsiveness, with and without flexbox, I implemented an accessible hamburger option from [Mark Caron](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793), as credited in the code and the credits section of the Readme.

+Part way through the project I received feedback from my mentor that my git commit messages have been running too long; since then and onwards I have made the effort to keep them short.

 No known bugs.

 ## Deployment